sanity-io/GROQ/spec/Section 4 -- Data types.md

 ## Datetime

-A datetime is a combination of a Gregorian-calendar date and a time in a specific time zone.
+A datetime is a combination of a Gregorian-calendar date and a time in UTC.
+It's stored in millisecond precision, but an implementation can choose to support even finer granularity.
 Datetimes support date/time arithmetic.
 Only valid date/time combinations can be represented.

 Datetimes cannot be constructed from literals, but must be constructed with the {dateTime} function.

-In serialized JSON, datetimes are represented as a string with using [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format, e.g. `2006-01-02T15:04:05Z07:00`.
+In serialized JSON, datetimes are represented as a string with using [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format, e.g. `2006-01-02T15:04:05Z` using the following rules:

+1. If there is no millisecond information in the datetime, format it without any fractional digits: `2006-01-02T15:04:05Z`
+2. If there is millisecond information in the datetime, format it with 3 fractional digits: `2006-01-02T15:04:05.508Z`
+3. If the datetime contains even finer granularity, it's implementation dependent how the additional fractional digits are formatted.